Roopmati

 Roopmati with Baz Bahadur, Sultan of Malwa.

 Rani Roopmati (died 1561), also known as Kavi Roopmati, was a poet queen of Mandu and the consort of the Sultan of Malwa, Baz Bahadur.
 Roopmati features prominently in the folklores of Malwa, which often describe the romance of the Sultan and his consort.
-She is said to have poisoned herself out of loyalty to her husband when Mandu was invaded by Adham Khan.
+She is said to have poisoned herself out of loyalty to her husband when Mandu fell to Adham Khan.

 Legend

 The defeat of Baz Bahadur by Mughal troops, in 1561; Rani Roopmati and her companions view the scene from the terrace of the fort.
 Depicted in the Akbarnama.

-According to folk legend, Baz Bahadur, the last independent ruler of Mandu, met the shepherdess Roopmati while he was out hunting, and she was singing with her friends.
+According to folk legends, Roopmati was the daughter of a Hindu Patel of Tanda-puri village near Mandleshwar on the right bank of Narmada.
+Baz Bahadur, the last independent ruler of Mandu, first time met the shepherdess Roopmati, while he was out hunting near the banks of Narmada, and she was singing with her friends.
 He asked her to accompany him to Mandu, and she agreed on the condition that she would live in a palace within sight of the Narmada.
 Baz Bahadur thus built the Rewa Kund at Mandu.

-Mughal Akbar decided to conquer Mandu, and sent Adham Khan to capture the city.
+The Mughal emperor Akbar decided to conquer Mandu, and sent Adham Khan to capture the city.
 Adham Khan was prompted to conquer Mandu partly due to Roopmati's beauty.

 In 1561, Akbar's army led by Adham Khan and Pir Muhammad Khan attacked Malwa, and easily defeated Baz Bahadur's weaker forces in the battle of Sarangpur on 29 March 1561.
 Bahadur fled to seek help, after which Roopmati, believing he was dead, and unwilling to submit to Adham Khan, poisoned herself.

 Poems by Roopmati

 In 1599, Ahmad-ul-Umri Turkoman, who was in the service of Sharaf-ud-Din Mirza, wrote the story of Rani Roopmati in Persian.
 He collected 26 poems of her and included them in his work.
 The original manuscript passed to his grandson Fulad Khan and his friend Mir Jafar Ali made a copy of the manuscript in 1653.
 Mir Jafar Ali's copy ultimately passed to Mehbub Ali of Delhi and after his death in 1831 passed to a lady of Delhi.
 Jemadar Inayat Ali of Bhopal brought this manuscript from her to Agra.
 This manuscript later reached C.E.
-Luard and translated into English by L.M.
+Luard and was translated into English by L.M.
 Crump under the title, The Lady of the Lotus: Rupmati, Queen of Mandu: A Strange Tale of Faithfulness in 1926.
 This manuscript has a collection of twelve dohas, ten kavitas and three sawaiyas of Rupmati.